Top 5 storylines to watch at Michigan football's 2024 spring game

 3. Who's No. 1?

-While neither Roman Wilson nor Cornelius Johnson had a season where they'd finished with more than 650 receiving yards or six touchdowns prior to last year, both were relatively proven commodities going into their senior campaigns.
+While neither Roman Wilson nor Cornelius Johnson had a season prior to last year where they'd finished with more than 650 receiving yards or six touchdowns, both were relatively proven commodities going into their senior campaigns.

-That's not the case for U-M this season, whose leading returning wide receiver was a true freshman last season, Semaj Morgan.
-The West Bloomfield product caught 22 passes for 204 yards and two touchdowns and showed a knack to make plays in space when catching a screen as well as an ability to high-point football's well beyond his 5-foot-10, 176-pound frame.
+That's not the case for U-M this season, whose leading returning receiver was a true freshman last season, Semaj Morgan.
+The West Bloomfield product caught 22 passes for 204 yards and two touchdowns, and showed a knack for making plays in space and an ability to high-point the ball beyond his 5-foot-10, 176-pound frame.

-There's also Tyler Morris, a name who's been floated as a breakout candidate the past two seasons, but he served as back up option last year when he caught 13 passes for 197 yards; none as important as the lone touchdown in his career, a 38-yarder against Alabama in the Rose Bowl.
+Tyler Morris, a name floated as a breakout candidate the past two seasons, served as a backup and caught 13 passes for 197 yards; none as important as the lone touchdown in his career, a 38-yarder against Alabama in the Rose Bowl.

 Beyond that, Michigan's wideouts are almost entirely unproven with sophomore Fredrick Moore (four catches for 32 yards) and Payton O'Leary (two catches, 13 yards and one touchdown), who was last year's spring game star with six catches for 126 yards.